-Mali is among the ten countries with the highest number of malaria cases and deaths (3% of the global cases and deaths and 7% of cases in West Africa).
-From 2015 to 2018, cases plateaued at between 387 and 391 per 1000 of the population at risk while deaths fell by 30% from 0.89 to 0.62 per 1000 of the population at risk.1
+Malaria is the primary cause of morbidity and mortality in Mali.
+Globally, Mali is among the ten countries with the highest number of malaria cases and deaths: 3.1% of the global cases and 3.3% of global deaths due to malaria in 2021.
+It accounts for 6% of cases in West Africa.
+From 2020 to 2021, cases fell 1%, from 357 to 354 per 1000 of the population at risk, but deaths increased 6.5% from 0.97 to 0.91 per 1000 of the population at risk.

 The impact of malaria on children under five years of age in Mali is high.
-Mali has the 2nd highest level of severe anaemia among children under five years of age.1 Over 40% of children who reported having a fever were not brought for care and less than 30% of the children brought for care were tested for malaria.1 To reduce the burden of malaria in the country, the high burden, high impact approach was introduced in November 2019.
+Mali has the 2nd highest level of severe anaemia among children under five years of age.
+Over 40% of children who reported having a fever were not brought for care and less than 30% of the children brought for care were tested for malaria.
+To reduce the burden of malaria in the country, the High Burden, High Impact approach was introduced in November 2019.

 Stable malaria zones: In this zone, the disease is transmitted throughout the year, with some seasonal variations.
 This transmission type impacts the Guinean and Sudanese zones as well as the dams and inner Niger Delta areas.

-Unstable malaria zones: These areas have intermittent transmission of malaria (mainly the Sahelian-Saharan zone) and are impacted by epidemics; local inhabitants are therefore not sufficiently immune to malaria.4
+Unstable malaria zones: These areas have intermittent transmission of malaria (mainly the Sahelian-Saharan zone) and are impacted by epidemics; local inhabitants are therefore not sufficiently immune to malaria.

-Sporadic malaria zones: This is typical of the Saharan zone and the population has no immunity against malaria with all age groups being exposed to severe and complicated malaria infections.4
+Sporadic malaria zones: This is typical of the Saharan zone and the population has no immunity against malaria with all age groups being exposed to severe and complicated malaria infections.

-The country has introduced several policies in support of pregnant women and children.2 These include:
+The country has introduced several policies in support of pregnant women and children.
+These include:

 - free health care for children under 5 and pregnant women in 2017

-- heavily subsidized care for the rest of the population
+- heavily subsidised care for the rest of the population

-Key populations that may not have access to care include the destitute, internally displaced, refugees, repatriated and populations which have limited geographical access to health centers (over 5km), immigrants and nomads.4
+Key populations that may not have access to care include the destitute, internally displaced, refugees, repatriated and populations which have limited geographical access to health centres (over 5km), immigrants and nomads.

 Severe malaria policy and practice